Phase Transitions in Particle Physics -- Results and Perspectives from Lattice Quantum Chromo-Dynamics: Cosmology, Topology and Axions Editor: Claudio Bonanno

 Nonetheless, further studies to clarify the high-temperature behavior of the QCD topological susceptibility would be welcome, and the current state of the art can be improved in several directions.
 For instance, it would be interesting to refine existing results closer to the crossover, where non-perturbative effects are more pronounced, and where most of the current tensions take place.
 It would also be intriguing to probe higher temperatures from lattice simulations, as most of the results obtained so far, with only the exception of Ref.~\cite{Borsanyi:2016ksw}, were limited to the $160~\text{MeV}\lesssim T \lesssim600$~MeV range.
 In particular, it would be extremely interesting to reach temperatures of the order of $\sim 1$~GeV or above (i.e., $T/T_c\sim 10$), which is also necessary to study axion cosmology.

 However, probing such high temperatures is at present an extremely tough challenge from the numerical point of view, because of the topological freezing problem.
 At present, several promising proposals have appeared in the literature to deal with the topological slowing down in simpler models.
-As an example, in Ref.~\cite{Kanwar:2020xzo}, machine-learning techniques via the so-called \emph{Equivariant Flows} are employed to mitigate freezing in the $2\mathrm{D}$ $\mathrm{U}(1)$ gauge theory, and extensions to more complex gauge theories are expected in the near future.
-Another proposal can be found in Ref.~\cite{Cossu:2021bgn} (see also~\citeTalk{Lucini_talk}), a strategy based on the adoption of a parallel tempering scheme on the inverse gauge coupling $\beta$ in combination with the \emph{Density of States} approach has been adopted in the pure $\mathrm{SU}(3)$ gauge theory to reduce the large auto-correlation times affecting the Monte Carlo evolution of $Q$~\cite{Cossu:2021bgn}.
+As an example, in Ref.~\cite{Kanwar:2020xzo}, machine-learning techniques via the so-called \emph{Equivariant Flows} are employed to mitigate freezing in the $2\mathrm{D}$ $\mathrm{U}(1)$ gauge theory and extensions to more complex gauge theories are expected in the near future.
+Another proposal can be found in Ref.~\cite{Cossu:2021bgn} (see also~\citeTalk{Lucini_talk}), a strategy based on the adoption of a parallel tempering scheme on the inverse gauge coupling $\beta$ in combination with the \emph{Density of States} approach has been adopted in the pure $\mathrm{SU}(3)$ gauge theory to reduce the large auto-correlation times affecting the Monte Carlo evolution of $Q$.
+We also note the method adopted in Ref.~\cite{Borsanyi:2021gqg} to avoid topological freezing and the dominance of the $Q=0$ sector.
+That paper presents simulations at a single beta, using density of states as a function of a proxy topological charge.
+It also uses parallel tempering for the different charge values.
 Another promising solution is the \emph{parallel tempering on boundary conditions} proposed by M.~Hasenbusch for $2\mathrm{D}$ large-$N$ $\mathrm{CP}^{N-1}$ models~\cite{Hasenbusch:2017unr} and adopted both in the latter case~\cite{Bonanno:2022hmz,Berni:2019bch} and in $4\mathrm{D}$ large-$N$ $\mathrm{SU}(N)$ pure-gauge theories~\cite{Bonanno:2020hht,Bonanno:2022yjr} to mitigate the effects of the topological slowing down by reducing the auto-correlation times of $Q$ by up to several orders of magnitude.